novayo/LeetCode/1352_Product_of_the_Last_K_Numbers/README.md

 * Memory Usage: 29.5 MB, less than 31.48% of Python3 online submissions for Product of the Last K Numbers.

 > prefix multiple

+---

+try_4.py: O(1) O(n)

+* Runtime: 511 ms, faster than 25.44% of Python3 online submissions for Product of the Last K Numbers.
+* Memory Usage: 29.5 MB, less than 29.23% of Python3 online submissions for Product of the Last K Numbers.

+> prefix multiply